nextcloud/android/SETUP.md

 ### 1. Fork and download the nextcloud/android repository.

 You will need [git][1] to access to the different versions of the Nextcloud's source code.
-The source code is hosted in Github and may be read by anybody without needing a Github account.
-You will need a Github account if you want to contribute to the development of the app with your own code.
+The source code is hosted on GitHub and may be read by anybody, without a GitHub account.
+You will need one if you want to contribute to the development of the app with your own code.

-Next steps will assume you have a Github account and that you will get the code from your own fork.
+The next steps will assume you have a GitHub account and that you will get the code from your own fork.

 * In a web browser, go to https://github.com/nextcloud/android, and click the 'Fork' button near the top right corner.
 * Open a terminal and go on with the next steps in it.
-* Clone your forked repository: ```git clone --recursive https://github.com:YOURGITHUBNAME/android.git```.
+* Clone your forked repository: ```git clone --recursive https://github.com/YOURGITHUBNAME/android.git```.
 * Move to the project folder with ```cd android```.
 * Pull any changes from your remote branch 'master': ```git pull origin master```
 * Make official Nextcloud repo known as upstream: ```git remote add upstream https://github.com/nextcloud/android.git```